 3(6) Any notes made by the mediator are private and confidential.
 These notes will be destroyed at the end of the final day of the mediation and will never be available to take part in any form of legal proceedings.
 Nor will they be available to anybody else at the mediation or anyone outside of the mediation.
 If the mediator feels for some reason that it is appropriate to keep this information in a secure place, the mediator reserves the right to do so.

-Civil, Commercial and Workplace Mediation
+Civil, Disability and Workplace Mediation

 3(7) A person who is not a party or representative can only attend the mediation with the consent of the mediator and all the parties.
 Every such person will sign schedule one before the mediation starts.